CPE355-Ziggiotti/mp21ProjZiggiotti/README.md

 # The Different Mapping Techniques in Cache Memory
+Members
+- Paul Vincent B. Espina
+- Lorenzo R. Macaso
+- Maria Pamela P. Tagayon

 This is an educational resource that tackles the different mapping techniques in cache memory.
 Cache memory is a technique in which computer applications temporarily store data in a computer’s main memory (RAM) to enable fast retrievals of data.
 Caching is also useful to store data calculations that are otherwise time-consuming to compute.
 The mapping functions are used